Mrcl3/kLfCelvFM1n2urrn/README.md

 2. Model Training:
    - Preprocess the images to prepare them for training.
    - Select a deep learning framework, such as TensorFlow or PyTorch.
-   - Design a convolutional neural network (CNN) model architecture.
+   - Design a convolutional neural network (CNN) model architecture or Vision Transformer model architecture.
    - Train the model using the labeled images and their corresponding labels.
    - Optimize the model's performance by tuning hyperparameters.